SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Nahush, who peeked at Stuthi's phone while she was proofreading it, searched up the site at home, read the whole book, and showed me that there's someone out there who would read all my word vomit.
 Without Nahush I would never have the determination to go on and complete this book.

-Samuel, another ex-club head, my mentor, the senior who I always looked up to, the soul who made scattered members converge around him like a campfire, my main source of Debsoc lore.
+Samuel, another ex-club head, my mentor, the senior who I always looked up to, the soul who made scattered members converge around him like a campfire, my main source of Debsoc lore, and a man with whom I have discussed Debsoc systems extensively.

 And you, dear reader, for having the care to even open this link.